-Pharmacist Support’s Listening Friends service is staffed by trained volunteers and provides callers with the opportunity to talk anonymously and in confidence to a pharmacist about any stresses they are facing in their work.
-Listening Friends can chat with trainees about many issues for example, anxiety about the assessment or difficult situations in the workplace.
+Pharmacist Support’s Listening Friends service is staffed by trained volunteers.
+It provides callers with the opportunity to talk anonymously and in confidence to a pharmacist about any stresses they are facing in their work.
+Listening Friends can chat with trainees about many issues, for example anxiety about the assessment or difficult situations in the workplace.

 Thanks to a grant from the Covid-19 Healthcare Support Appeal (CHSA) we are now able to provide direct psychological support for those who are experiencing mental health issues.
 Through this funding we are able to fund six counselling sessions via phone or zoom.

-The counselling service is appropriate for those who are suffering from anxiety, depression, a change in family circumstances that causes distress, bereavement, and other psychological issues.
+The counselling service is appropriate for those who are experiencing anxiety, depression, a change in family circumstances that causes distress, bereavement, and other psychological issues.
 Click here to find out more about our Counselling offer.

 Financial assistance and other specialist advice